A U.S. military officer in Afghanistan. A forced soldier in the Congo.

-Meanwhile, Dan finished his service in Afghanistan and was transferred to South Korea.
-Dan began to attend a Korean church, where he met David.
+Meanwhile, Dan finished his service in Afghanistan and was transferred to South Korea, where he met David.
 Despite a world of differences between them, Dan and David connected deeply over their shared experiences in war and their desire for peace.
 Together they began to develop a rich philosophy of grassroots development; one that’s based on empowering local leaders to drive their own development.
 They chose to put these ideas to the test in David’s homeland, the DRC, one of the least developed places on earth.

 The DRC would be the ultimate test case for their theory.

 In September 2014, David graduated from his Master’s program and moved back to eastern Congo.
 He immediately put their conceptual ideas into action, and partnered with the small village of Bunzi.
 David had no resources, funding, or team, yet he committed himself to expressing their philosophy of change in Bunzi.
 Meanwhile, Dan scrambled to raise some early capital in Korea to support David’s work.

 They received 501(c)(3) status in the U.S., and registered as an NGO in the Congo.
 The organization was named Mavuno, a Swahili word meaning “Harvest.”
 By March 2015, Dan finished his military service and joined Mavuno full-time himself.